 About Dallas Gregory

-Owner and Creative Director or Song Rocket Music Publishing.
-Dallas has secured cuts on indie artists and major label Christian artists.
+Dallas Gregory is the owner and Creative Director of Song Rocket Music Publishing.
+He has secured cuts on indie artists and major label Christian artists.
 He is an accomplished music industry veteran with over 25 years of professional experience in the Nashville music arena.
 He is respected among his peers for his expertise in music publishing, recording, studio production, artist development/management and writer representation.
 One of Dallas's most notable career achievements includes helping secure over 130 song cuts, many by some of the biggest names in the country, pop and Christian market.
 His expertise has enabled him to have songs placed in movies, on Broadway, television and success with song cuts in the overseas market.

 Dallas began his distinguished music career as an artist and background singer with the Grand Ole Opry road show, sharing the stage with many country music legends such as Dolly Parton, Alabama and Loretta Lynn, among others.
 After a six year run performing with some of country music's most celebrated musicians and artists, Dallas decided to shift directions professionally and lend his talent and love for music to the studio and recording sector of the music industry by joining Masterfonics, one of the premier recording and mastering facilities in the country.